Overview

 Variables

-defines the variable name and the value
+defines the variable name and value

 specifies the variable value.